ILoveStudy/richardresume.io/english.resume.md

 # Self-evaluation

-- Has a strong team spirit, good organizational and coordination skills, and a strong sense of collective honor.
+- Have a strong team spirit, good organization and coordination skills, and a strong sense of collective honor.
-- Strong self-learning ability, like to study new technologies, dare to face and overcome difficulties.
+- Strong self-learning ability, like to study new technology, dare to face and overcome difficulties.
-- Has strong adaptability; strong discipline, active cooperation; strong will.
+- Have strong adaptability; strong discipline, active cooperation in work; strong will.